Asbestos Containing Material.

 The sale or withdrawal of a fixed asset from use upon the completion of its useful life or due to lower productivity in its later life.

 The tracking of multiple classes of assets such as office equipment, furniture or specialist technical equipment.

 The ability of a PPP project to meet the standards for the areas of the facility to be used as intended (e.g. the classroom in a school).
 Deductions can be made from payments to a service provider if availability requirements are not met.

 The default scenario for the financial performance of a PPP project and will form the basis on which sensitivity analysis start.
 It is also the underlying position on which changes to the project will be based.

 Building Information Modelling.
 Information derived from digital representations of the physical and functional components of a building, which is used to support strategic facilities decision-making for the entire building lifecycle.
-Read more about BIM here.
+For more details on BIM, click here.